 How are performance measures used to identify VTrans Mid-term Needs?

-How does VTrans consider changes in technology and other external factors?
+How does VTrans take into account changes in technology and other external factors?

 Why prioritize transportation needs?

-The Virginia Project Pipeline Program uses the prioritized VTrans Mid-term Needs to guide investments.
-This helps ensure transparency, accountability, and efficient project delivery.
-It also supports performance-based planning and programming, following the CTB’s VTrans Guiding Principles.
+The Virginia Project Pipeline Program relies on the prioritized VTrans Mid-term Needs to optimize the return on investments and ensure transparency, accountability, and efficient delivery of transportation programs, while also promoting performance based planning and programming per the CTB's VTrans Guiding Principles.

 Will the full Mid-term Needs list still be relevant once the Needs are prioritized?

-Yes.
-The Policy for the Prioritization of the VTrans Mid-term Needs does not remove identified needs.
-It only ranks them to show which are the most urgent.
+Yes, the Policy for the Prioritization of the VTrans Mid-term Needs does impact the identified transportation needs.

 Where can I find more details on the VTrans needs prioritization policy?